 Where to eat in Sofia: 17 best restaurants in Sofia

-To find the address for each location, click on the restaurant name, which will bring you to the location on Google Maps.
+To find the address for the Sofia restaurants, click on the restaurant name, which will bring you to the location on Google Maps.

 Bulgarian bakeries and cafes